MarcMogdanz/TeamspeakTwitchVerifyBot/README.md

 ## Usage

-Start the jar, adjust the config and start again.
+Start the jar via command line, adjust the config and start again.

 ## Configuration